 LYONS — The Wayne County Sheriff’s Office investigated a three-car personal injury accident on Route 14, in Lyons, on Aug.
 28.

-Page 3 of 4 - A vehicle traveling southbound, operated by Timothy Anderson of Lyons crossed the double solid yellow line striking a vehicle driven by Cesar Ortiz of Lyons which was occupied by three additional persons.
+A vehicle traveling southbound, operated by Timothy Anderson of Lyons crossed the double solid yellow line striking a vehicle driven by Cesar Ortiz of Lyons which was occupied by three additional persons.
 All four were transported to Strong Memorial Hospital with injuries.
 The driver of a third vehicle refused all medical attention.
 Anderson was transported to Strong Hospital as well; charges are pending after deputies conclude their investigation.

 Deputies were assisted on the scene by Wayne County Accident Reconstruction Team, New York State Police, Lyons Fire Department, Lyons Ambulance, Clyde Ambulance, Newark Ambulance and Phelps Ambulance.

 ONTARIO — The Wayne County Sheriff’s Office has arrested Thomas J. Dearing, 33, of 155 Russett Lane, Ontario, for fourth-degree criminal mischief, following a response to a family trouble in progress on Sept.
 1.

 Dearing admitted to breaking property of his girlfriend following an argument with her while at her residence.
 Dearing was taken into custody at the scene, arraigned in Ontario Town Court, and remanded to Wayne County Jail in lieu of bail.

 He is scheduled to appear in Ontario Town Court at a later date to answer the charge.

 ONTARIO — The Wayne County Sheriff’s Office reports the arrest of Albert J. Webber, 32, of 282 Whiskey Hill Road, Clyde, on Sept.
 4, following an investigation into an incident that occurred in the village of Clyde in June.